What Scholarships are Available for ABA Students?

 Eligibility:

-• Must be a permanent Michigan resident
+- Must be a permanent Michigan resident

-• Must have a master’s degree in behavior analysis, education or psychology
+- Must have a master’s degree in behavior analysis, education, or psychology

-• Must have a supervisor for fieldwork hours to be completed along with coursework
+- Must have a supervisor for fieldwork hours to be completed along with coursework

 Other details:

-• Must submit a statement of why you want to be a behavioral analyst
+- Must submit a statement of why you want to be a behavioral analyst

-• Must state what you plan to do with the credential
+- Must state what you plan to do with the credential

-• Must state how you plan to accumulate the required supervised fieldwork hours
+- Must state how you plan to accumulate the required supervised fieldwork hours

-• Must submit transcripts from any undergraduate and graduate courses taken
+- Must submit two letters of recommendation and transcripts from any undergraduate and graduate courses taken

 Minnesota ABA Scholarships